gargiadsul2026-dev/climate-energy-prediction-ml/README.md

 ```

 Then open `SVR_1D_CNN_Predictions.ipynb` in Jupyter or your preferred notebook environment.
-the dataset isn't included in the repo.
+Note: the dataset (data/project_data_clean.csv) is not included in this repo due to file size

 ## Author

 Gargi Adsul — MSc Artificial Intelligence, Brunel University of London